tonysoutha/csci3081/project/docs/Iteration3Checklist.md

 ### Documentation
 - [ ] _mainpage.h_ or _mainpage.md_ is in the /src folder.
 - [ ] I have compiled doxygen and looked at the generated mainpage.
-- [ ] The mainpage includes a user guide for technical users.
+- [ ] The mainpage includes a user guide for technical users (updated developers guide from iteration 1).
 - [ ] The mainpage includes a user guide for non-technical users.
 - [ ] I commented my code where necessary.
 - [ ] A document named **release_notes.md** specifying names of branch(es) that hold refactoring 1 and 2, and any other assumptions is in project/src directory.